Sig Engineering - Part 1 - Solana's Gossip Protocol

 Storing Data

-Solana’s gossip data is stored in a Cluster Replicated Data Store ( CrdsTable for short).
+Solana’s gossip data is stored in the GossipTable structure (also known as a Cluster Replicated Data Store in the Agave client).

 Inserting Data

-For each CrdsValue type we store, there is a corresponding CrdsValueLabel which is used as the key for the HashMap and a CrdsVersionedValue structure for the value of the HashMap.
+For each SignedGossipData instance we want to store, there is a corresponding GossipKey which is used as the key for the HashMap and a GossipVersionedData structure for the value of the HashMap.

-To understand how the CrdsValueLabel defines how data is stored, we start with an example.
+To understand how the GossipKey defines how data is stored, we start with an example.

 // the full contact info struct (including pubkeys, sockets, and more)